Adam1400/Capture/plan/milestone-1/test.md

 * Each User Story  is decomposed into a number of User Scenarios.
 * A Test Script outlines how the User Scenario will be exercised and verified.
-* Examples:  Student Auth UX
+* Examples:  User UX
     * User can register
     * User can login
     * User can logout
-    * Only students can see grades
+    * Only users can interact with content and all the features

 #### Level 5 - Test Case